gemc/clas12Tags_old/README.md

 	- Support alternative, run dependent configurations :soon:
 	- Geometry variation as a gcard option :soon:
 	- Extend beam background merging to all detectors :soon:
+	- arbitrary number of sequential rotations in the detector definition :soon:

 <br>